TechSmart-Incorporated/1ClickCart/sites/onboarding/docs/Context.md

 Instead of administrators manually configuring merchant accounts, businesses submit their information through a structured digital onboarding process.

 The onboarding system then prepares and provisions the merchant account.

+The onboarding wizard is accessible at `/forms` (also reachable from the "Start Selling" CTA on the landing page).

 ---